 By contrast, Gerren “loves using TARGIT.”
-She relies on dashboards to generate the regular reports she provides to various internal stakeholders.
-For ad hoc reporting, she uses TARGIT’s development module, which lets her tailor reports to the audience – data-heavy for the numbers-oriented finance team, more visual for C-level executives and the DTC team.
+She often used dashboards to generate the regular reports she provided to various internal stakeholders.
+For ad hoc reporting, she turned to TARGIT’s development module, which lets users tailor reports to the audience — data-heavy for the numbers-oriented finance team, and more visual for C-level executives and the DTC team.

 “It's been a game changer for me in my position, but I think the thing I appreciate most about TARGIT is the flexibility and the customization,” says Gerren.

 Gerren was also responsible for training nearly every department on how to use their new BI solution.
 She credits the success of these trainings to TARGIT’s user-friendliness and the way it let her tailor her training to the user.

 Gerren has trained the DTC team in the tasting room, which uses TARGIT several times a day to track sales (and which represents 25 percent of Foley’s revenue).
 She’s also trained the sales admin team, which uses TARGIT on a daily basis to manage inventory levels.
 “Having access to TARGIT with up-to-date inventory information is crucial for them,” Gerren says.